-automatic platform offers presence detection by retrieving your car’s information from the Automatic cloud service.
+automatic device tracker platform offers presence detection by retrieving your car’s information from the Automatic cloud service.

 To use Automatic with Home Assistant, first you must create a free development account.
 Automatic will generate a Client ID and Secret for you to use in your Home Assistant configuration.
-You will also need to update your Event Delivery preferences to ensure Home Assistant can receive updates.
+You will need to update your Event Delivery preferences to ensure Home Assistant can receive updates.
 On the developer page, under App Settings / Event Delivery, select “Websocket” for Event Delivery Preference.
+Next, specify the OAuth Redirect URL in the developer page.
+This should be configured to

 scope:current_location if available.
 This will allow Home Assistant to receive periodic location updates during a trip.
 In order to use this functionality, you must request the scope for your application from Automatic.
 Once